kubernetes/kubernetes/docs/getting-started-guides/mesos.md

 kubectl create -f busybox.yaml
 ```

-When the pod is up and running, start a lookup:
+When the pod is up and running, start a lookup for the Kubernetes master service, made available on 10.10.10.1 by default:

 ```bash
 kubectl  exec busybox -- nslookup kubernetes